a0rtega/pafish/README.md

 # Pafish

-Pafish is a demonstration tool that employs several techniques to detect sandboxes and analysis environments in the same way as malware families do.
+Pafish is a testing tool that uses different techniques to detect virtual machines and malware analysis environments in the same way that malware families do.

-The project is open source, you can read the code of all anti-analysis checks.
-You can also **[download](https://github.com/a0rtega/pafish/raw/master/pafish.exe)** the executable of the latest stable version.
+The project is free and open source; the code of all the anti-analysis techniques is publicly available.
+Pafish executables for Windows (x86 32-bit and 64-bit) can be downloaded from the [releases page](https://github.com/a0rtega/pafish/releases).

 ![pafish screenshot](https://github.com/a0rtega/pafish/raw/dev/screenshots/v06/pafish_native_win10.png)

 # Scope

-The objective of this project is to collect usual tricks seen in malware samples.
-This allows us to study them, and test if our analysis environments are properly implemented.
+The goal of this project is to collect techniques commonly observed in malware samples to evade analysis systems.
+This allows analysts to study them and test whether the analysis environments are properly implemented.

-# Build
+# Building Pafish

-Pafish is written in C and can be built with MinGW (gcc + make).
+Pafish is written in C and can be built with `Mingw-w64` and `make`.

-Check out "[How to build](https://github.com/a0rtega/pafish/wiki/How-to-build)" for detailed instructions.
+The wiki page "[How to build](https://github.com/a0rtega/pafish/wiki/How-to-build)" contains detailed instructions.

 # Author

-Alberto Ortega
+Alberto Ortega and many awesome [contributors](https://github.com/a0rtega/pafish/graphs/contributors).

 # License

 [GPL-3.0](LICENSE.txt)